 - Delaware – The state's fuel taxes would be suspended for 30 days under a bill introduced in the state legislature.
 (See our Delaware State Tax Guide (opens in new tab) for more information on Delaware taxes.)

-- Idaho – A bill before the state legislature would reduce the state's gas tax for two years.
-(See our Idaho State Tax Guide for more information on Idaho taxes.)
+- Idaho – A bill before the state legislature that would have reduced the state's gas tax for two years failed during the legislature's regular session.
+But a group of lawmakers are now asking Gov. Brad Little (R) to call a special session to consider a gas tax holiday.
+(See our Idaho State Tax Guide (opens in new tab) for more information on Idaho taxes.)

 - Maine – A bill has been introduced in the legislature to suspend the state's gas tax until the end of the year.
 (See our Maine State Tax Guide (opens in new tab) for more information on Maine taxes.)